 3. Alfie Pet Soft Flannel Recovery Collar

 Alfie Pet’s soft flannel recovery collar is an Amazon bestseller and comes in two cute designs; blue flannel and red flannel.
+This is one of the best fabric cones for dogs.
 It’s also available to buy in six sizes ranging from extra small to extra extra large.
 The smallest size is 7.5-8.5 inches in circumference and the largest is 12.5-13.5 inches.

 The unique closure enables you to tighten or loosen the design as needed.
 Its soft, flexible material also makes it easy to move about the house and lay down to go to sleep.
 Reviews praise the effectiveness of the product.